dyrector-io/blog/content/blog/2022-04-01-devops-metrics/index.md

 date: "2022-04-20"
 seoTitle: "A Brief Guide to DevOps Metrics | dyrector.io"
 seoDescription: Although DevOps metrics give organizations insight on performance, there's no industry standard to measurements.
 Find out how to track them from our blog post.
-description: DevOps adoption is at least the same amount of cultural change in an organization as a technical one.
-Because of this, sometimes teams find it hard to complete the adjustments.
-Find out about the everyday habits that can get you to the next level of DevOps adoption.
+description: Understanding the efficiency of your DevOps processes is the first step towards improvement.
+Unfortunately, there's no industry standard to track DevOps metrics.
+In our blog post, we outline the most important things to look for and give one recommendation on how to measure them.
 tags: ["DevOps"]
 cover: "./dyrectorio-devops-metrics-performance-measurement.png"
 header: "./dyrectorio-how-to-track-devops-metrics.png"